 Director of Languages: Mrs K Heery

-The department is located in a purpose built block consisting of 8 classrooms, offices and tutorial rooms for group work and tutorial sessions.
-The Director of Languages, Mrs Heery, has a team of exceptional teachers who share her ethos that languages should be taught through the communicative approach, an ethos which underpins the vibrant and interactive lessons delivered.
+Mrs Heery is the Director of Languages and the department is made up of a team of exceptional teachers who share her ethos that languages should be taught through the communicative approach; an ethos which underpins the vibrant and interactive lessons delivered.

-Mrs Heery and her team are very passionate practitioners and are always looking for ways to improve what they do in the classroom.
+Mrs Heery and her team are very passionate practitioners who are always looking for ways to improve what they do in the classroom.
 They innovate their pedagogy and create stimulating lessons which enable students to enjoy and excel in their language learning.

 The proportion of students studying languages at Key Stage 4 is well above national figures.